 An Update On Carnival Corporation’s New Ships

-Donald also answered questions regarding the company’s currently-under-construction ships, including the highly-anticipated Mardi Gras.
+Donald also answered questions regarding the company’s currently under-construction ships, including the highly-anticipated Mardi Gras.
 He explained that the shipyards had to deal with shelter-in-place orders like the rest of the world.

 As a result, they “were not operating for a period of time” and have experienced delays in starting up again.
 “This whole thing has upset the whole apple cart as far as getting supplies in for ships and so on,” he sighed.
 “So there will definitely be delays in the arrival of the new ships.”